 Then, in 2022, Sidman proposed a new voter referendum: to amend the local land-use code to cap the number of cruise-ship passengers allowed in Bar Harbor per day to 1,000.
 (The largest cruise ships that visit the town hold 5,000 people.)

-In November of that year, the ordinance passed in a vote of 58 to 42, even after a massive campaign by Ocean Properties to convince the community that this “ban” would decimate not only cruise-ship traffic, but tourism to Bar Harbor in general.
+In November of that year, the ordinance passed in a vote of 58 to 42 percent, even after a massive campaign by Ocean Properties to convince the community that this “ban” would decimate not only cruise-ship traffic, but tourism to Bar Harbor in general.
 The following month, the Association to Preserve + Protect Local Livelihoods (APPLL), whose lead plaintiff is Ocean Properties, sued the town in the district of Maine’s federal court.
 When asked about the APPLL lawsuit, the vice-chair of the town council declined to comment.

 “Sidman called us to ask if we could try to intervene in this lawsuit because he didn’t have faith that the town council was going to defend this thing right,” recalls Papazian.
 “I think his suspicions were born out to be correct,” he adds, saying that he believes the council would have otherwise folded to the demands of the cruise-ship industry.